jnvsor/screencap/README.md

 # Screencap
 * It can record and encode 1080p 30fps video realtime with a single CPU core and supports as many threads as you want (default 2)
-* It records audio from pulseaudio and allows you to save different audio sources to different audio tracks.
+* It records audio and allows you to save different audio sources to different audio tracks.
 This lets you edit microphone commentary separately from system audio.
 * With multiple config files you can have drastically different recording settings for different purposes.
 * Complex filters allow anything from rescaling to overlaying webcam in realtime.
 * Pass `--` as an option and the following options will be sent to the end of the FFmpeg command, for instance in order to stream to twitch.